gitpitch/in-60-seconds/README.md

 1. The **PITCHME.md** file name is case sensitive.
 1. The **PITCHME.md** file content is standard Markdown.
-1. The `#HSLIDE` markdown fragment acts as a delimiter between slides.
+1. The `---` markdown fragment acts as a delimiter between slides.

-Using `#HSLIDE` is a GitPitch convention, acting as a delimiter to denote the separation between content on different slides in your presentation.
+Using `---` is a GitPitch convention, acting as a delimiter to denote the separation between content on different slides in your presentation.
 You can use [custom delimiters](https://github.com/gitpitch/gitpitch/wiki/Custom-Slide-Delimiters) if you prefer.
 For this example, when GitPitch processes the Markdown content it